+- 25 Understanding the working principles on the nano-scale is crucial for new and emerging applications in energy harvesting(Ulmer et al., 2019), medicine(Murthy, 2007), electronics(He et al., 2020) etc. to be improved.
 There is a wide range of generation methods for metal NPs ranging from chemical methods such as chemical reduction(Gudikandula and Charya Maringanti, 2016) and sol-gel methods(Lu and Jagannathan, 2002) to physical methods like laser or spark ablation (Nagarajan, 2008; Schwyn et al., 1988; Ullmann et al., 2002).
-Chemical approaches which usually produce NPs in batch processes are well established often yielding reproducible output within narrow particle size distributions.(Daruich De Souza et al., 2019; Jamkhande et al., 2019; Zhang et al., 2010) However, the purity of the generated particles can be compromised due to solvent residues or the toxicity of reagents can pose challenges.(Jamkhande et al., 2019; Zhang et al., 2010) In comparison, in physical generation methods, particles are often generated in an inert gas, allowing for a continuous particle production usually yielding particles in high purity due to the absence of liquid precursors and solvent.(Kumari et al., 2023)
+Chemical approaches which - 30 usually produce NPs in batch processes are well established often yielding reproducible output within narrow particle size distributions.(Daruich De Souza et al., 2019; Jamkhande et al., 2019; Zhang et al., 2010) However, the purity of the generated particles can be compromised due to solvent residues or the toxicity of reagents can pose challenges.(Jamkhande et al., 2019; Zhang et al., 2010) In comparison, in physical generation methods, particles are often generated in an inert gas, allowing for a continuous particle production usually yielding particles in high purity due to the absence of liquid precursors

+35 and solvent.(Kumari et al., 2023)

-Spark discharge generation (SDG) is a physical generation method that produces a high quantity and purity of NPs.
+Spark discharge generation (SDG) is a precursor-free aerosol particle generation method that produces a high quantity and purity of NPs.
 During particle generation in SDG, electrode material is evaporated in the vicinity of an electrical spark initiated via the break-down of a high voltage difference applied to the electrodes.